-In addition to the above the Hospital has recognized \$16,326 in MOH funding for COVID-19 related capital expenditures, which has been recorded as an addition to deferred capital contributions during the year.
+In addition to the above the Hospital has recognized \$8,491 (2021 - \$16,326) in MOH funding for COVID-19 related capital expenditures, which has been recorded as an addition to deferred capital contributions during the year.

-The Hospital has also recognized \$29,377 in MOH funding for other COVID-19 related expenditures such as, employee and physician pandemic pay, assessment centers and long-term care homes.
+The Hospital has also recognized \$70,125 (2021 - \$29,377) in MOH funding for other COVID-19 related expenditures such as, personal support workers temporary wage enhancements, temporary incentive for nurses, physician pandemic pay, assessment centers, transitional care homes, and incremental COVID-19 related bed funding.